-During 2007-2016 Chris has conducted materials compatibility studies of many ethanol, isobutanol and bio-oil containing fuels with a wide range of plastic, elastomer and composite materials.
-In this project he conducted rate dependant degradation of mechanical, thermal and physical properties and worked closely with the Underwriters Laboratories (UL), NREL and Butamax to provide technical information on materials issues related to fuel dispensers, underground piping, storage tanks and fuel handling systems that operate under dynamic conditions.
+During 2007-2022 Chris conducted materials compatibility studies on over 100 different transportation fuels, including ethanol, isobutanol, diesel fuel, bio-oil and blendstock molecules on a wide range of plastic, elastomer, cork and composite materials.
+In these DOE-funded projects, he conducted rate dependent degradation studies of mechanical, chemical, thermal and physical properties and worked closely with DOE’s Bioenergy Technologies Office (BETO), Underwriters Laboratories (UL), NREL and Butamax® Advanced Biofuels LLC (a joint venture between BP and DuPont) to provide technical information on materials issues related to fuel dispensers, underground piping, storage tanks and fuel handling systems that operate under dynamic conditions.

-During the 1990’s and 2000’s Chris served as principal investigator, project manager, and task leader on over 25 different projects on electron beam curing of polymer matrix composites and adhesives including one of the largest multi-organizational CRADA’s ever signed, a 3-year, 7-million dollar DOE-sponsored partnership entitled, “Electron Beam Curing of Polymer Matrix Composites”, involving 10 industrial companies and three DOE laboratories.
-For over 15 years Chris developed, formulated, and characterized hundreds of electron beam curable cationic epoxy resins systems for various composite and adhesive applications.
-In this work he also conducted research in the areas of processing development, low-cost tooling development, prototype manufacture, curing kinetics, fiber/matrix interface optimization, and economic studies.
-He also served as principal investigator on a 3-year, 3.2-million dollar DOE-sponsored CRADA entitled, “Interfacial Properties of Electron Beam Cured Composites”, involving 11 industrial companies, US Air Force, US Army, and NASA.
-In 1997 he received an R&D 100 Award for “Electron-Beam-Curable Cationic Epoxy Resins”, a 1997 Lockheed Martin Technical Achievement Award for “Creating Major Breakthroughs in Composites Materials Processing Using Electron Beam Energy for Curing” and a 1998 AMSE Technological Achievement Award for “Electron-Beam Curable Cationic Epoxy Resins.”
+During the 1990s and 2000s, Chris served as principal investigator, project manager, and task leader on over 25 projects on electron beam curing of polymer matrix composites and adhesives, including one of the largest multi-organizational CRADA ever signed, a 3-year, 7-million dollar DOE-sponsored partnership entitled, “Electron Beam Curing of Polymer Matrix Composites”, involving 10 industrial companies and three DOE laboratories.
+For over 15 years, Chris developed, formulated, and characterized hundreds of electron beam curable cationic epoxy resins systems for various composite and adhesive applications.
+In this work, he also conducted research in the areas of processing development, low-cost tooling development, prototype manufacture, curing kinetics, fiber/matrix interface optimization, and economic studies.
+He also served as principal investigator on a 3-year, 3.2-million-dollar DOE-sponsored CRADA entitled, “Interfacial Properties of Electron Beam Cured Composites”, involving 11 industrial companies, the US Air Force, US Army, and NASA.
+In 1997 he received an R&D 100 Award for “Electron-Beam-Curable Cationic Epoxy Resins”, a 1997 Lockheed Martin Technical Achievement Award for “Creating Major Breakthroughs in Composites Materials Processing Using Electron Beam Energy for Curing,” and a 1998 AMSE Technological Achievement Award for “Electron-Beam Curable Cationic Epoxy Resins”.

-For over 20 years Chris served as project manager on many Navy and Air Force projects concerned with the residual mechanical, physical, thermal, and chemical properties characterization of heat damaged composites.
-These projects resulted in the successful development of the only known nondestructive inspection spectroscopic techniques that possess the unique capability of detecting and quantifying heat damage in composites.
+For over 20 years, Chris served as project manager on many Navy, Air Force and Office of Naval Research funded projects concerned with the residual mechanical, physical, thermal, and chemical properties characterization of heat damaged composites.
+These projects resulted in the successful development of the world’s only known nondestructive inspection spectroscopic techniques that possess the unique capability of detecting and quantifying heat damage in composites.
 In 2008, R&D efforts culminated in the successful development, demonstration, and transition of the first-of-its-kind, commercially available, nondestructive Laser-Induced Fluorescence (LIF) Composite Heat Damage Detector that provides highly accurate and rapid heat damage assessments of fiber-reinforced composites.
 The LIF instrument is user-friendly, lightweight, portable, and highly reliable and is currently being used at various Navy Repair Depots in support of several aircraft platforms.
-In 2008 he received an R&D 100 Award for the “Laser-Induced Fluorescence Composite Heat Damage Detector.”
+In 2008 he received an R&D 100 Award for the “Laser-Induced Fluorescence Composite Heat Damage Detector”.

 - Long-lived polymer electrolytes for lithium-ion batteries;